My mother is the person who instilled the love of reading in me.

 Reading books with your teenage daughter can bring you closer.

-Whether you and your daughter choose to read the same book separately and come together to talk about it later, do read-alouds, or listen to an audiobook of novels together, spending the time engrossed in an interesting story can improve your relationship.
+Whether you and your daughter choose to read the same book separately and come together to talk about it later, do read-aloud, or listen to an audiobook of novels together, spending time engrossed in an interesting story can improve your relationship.

-I love when my daughter and I reference back to a book we read together in a conversation about something completely unrelated.
+I love it when my daughter and I reference a book we read together in a conversation about something completely unrelated.